Odania-IT/terraless/README.md

 The example above will authenticate against the team MyTeam with the provider my-team-role and set the data key role to developer.

+### Command: auth-helper

+Creates authentication helper file that can be sourced in the shell in order to have shortcuts for helpers.

 ### Command: deploy

 This command does: